Shuffle/Shuffle-docs/docs/architecture.md

 How are these values being used then?
 If they're encrypted, how does the app get access to them?
 Here's how:

-1. [A workflow starts running](#workflow_execution_model).
+1. The [workflow starts running](#workflow_execution_model).
 This sets up a lot of different values necessary for Shuffle to find the start node, next nodes, parsing data, fixing conditions etc.
 2. The backend looks at ALL nodes in the workflow, checking if any of their parameters have the field "configuration" set to true.
 This indicates it's a field to be replaced.
 3. It finds the appropriate apps' chosen authentication by ID (authentication_id)
 4. Shuffle runs [decryption on all](#encryption_and_hashing) the appropriate fields, then replaces the value JUST for this workflow execution.